ksu-cs-textbooks/cis400/content/3-web-development/03-web-forms/04-forms-and-razor-pages.md

 public class Muppet : PageModel {

     /// <summary>The muppet's name</summary>
-    [BindProperty]
     public string Name { get; set; }

     /// <summary>The muppet's color</summary>
-    [BindProperty]
     public string Color { get; set; }

     ///<summary>The muppet's age</summary>
-    [BindProperty]
     public int Age {get; set;}
 }
 ```

+{{% notice info %}}
 You might be wondering why ModelBinding does not work with GET requests by default.
-To understand that it is useful to understand how web applications working with data have come to represent working with that data.
-We'll look at one of these approaches, RESTful routes, next.
+In the previous section, we discussed when to use GET or POST requests to submit form data - we use GET requests for smaller data we don't mind displaying the URL, like search terms or filter values.
+We use POST requests for large data, especially data we will use to populate an object.
+So when using Model Binding, using the POST method is most appropriate.
+Microsoft choose to reinforce this practice through the choice to not bind GET requests by default.
+{{% /notice %}}